Lending money

 This guidance is part of our finance procedures.

-A loan might be used to help a unit cover their subs, or meet a surprise increase in rent at their meeting place, especially if they've not yet had a chance to build up reserves.
+A loan might be needed to help a unit meet a one-off or unexpected increase in costs, especially if they've not yet had a chance to build up reserves.
+A loan can only be made by district level or above, and it should only be made for essential expenditure to keep the unit or level running.

 This type of financial support can be helpful.
 But loans do carry some risk, which is why units aren't allowed to lend money.